timberio/docker-client/README.md

 be logged in and have write permissions on the timberio/docker-client-scratch image in DockerHub.

-All stable versions of the Docker client can be built and released by running the `release.sh` script.
+_NOTE: All stable versions of the Docker client can be built and released by running the `release.sh` script._